OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 A new block is proposed for addition to the blockchain by a committee of community members selected for the purpose.
 A committee is a group of at least 128 validators.
-The number of committee members is decided by how many transactions that need to be approved at a time.
+The number of committee members is decided by how many transactions need to be approved at the time.
 For each transaction, there needs to be 32 validators.
 In addtion, there must also be one more validator to propose a new block to the blockchain.
+[Something missing here.
+Why 128 or more instead of 33?]
 The committee is formed, and then must propose the next block within a set period of time.